 Add more omega-3 fatty acids to your diet.
 A growing number of studies show that omega-3s improve mental focus in people with ADHD.
 Omega-3s are found in salmon, tuna, sardines, and some fortified eggs and milk products.
-Fish oil supplements are an easy way to boost your intake.
+While it's more beneficial to get Omega-3s from food, fish oil and algae supplements are easy ways to boost your intake.

 The two main types of omega-3 fatty acids in fish oil: EPA and DHA.
 Supplements differ in the ratio of each.
 Your best bet for relieving the symptoms of ADHD is a supplement that has at least 2-3 times the amount of EPA to DHA.

 Many of the symptoms of ADHD can be mitigated by relaxation techniques such as meditation and yoga.
-When practiced consistently, these calming therapies work to increase attention and focus and decrease impulsivity, anxiety, and depression.
+When practiced consistently, these calming therapies can increase attention and focus and decrease impulsivity, anxiety, and depression.

 Yoga and related activities such as tai chi combine the physiological benefits of exercise with the psychological effects of meditation.
+It can be especially effective if you find you're too hyperactive to mediate.
 You learn deep breathing and other relaxation techniques that help you become centered and mentally aware.
 By holding different postures for extended periods, you can cultivate balance and stillness.
 When you feel overwhelmed or out of control, you can turn to yoga techniques to refresh you and put you back in mental balance.

 Treatment for ADHD can also mean seeking outside help.
 Professionals trained in ADHD can help you learn new skills to cope with symptoms and change habits that are causing problems.

-Some therapies focus on managing stress and anger or controlling impulsive behaviors, while others teach you how to handle time and money better and improve your organizational skills.
+Some therapies focus on managing stress and anger or controlling impulsive behaviors, while others teach you how to handle time and money more effectively and improve your organizational skills.

 Talk therapy.
 Adults with ADHD often struggle with issues stemming from longstanding patterns of underachievement, failure, academic difficulties, job turnover, and relationship conflict.
 Individual talk therapy can help you deal with this emotional baggage, including low self-esteem, the feelings of embarrassment and shame you may have experienced as a child and teenager, and resentment at the nagging and criticism you receive from people close to you.